pingcap/docs-cn/sql-statements/sql-statement-kill.md

 ## MySQL compatibility

+* By design, this statement is not compatible with MySQL by default.
+This helps prevent against a case of a connection being terminated on the wrong TiDB server, because it is common to place multiple TiDB servers behind a load balancer.
 * The `KILL TIDB` statement is a TiDB extension.
 If you are certain that the session you are attempting to kill is on the same TiDB server, set [`compatible-kill-query = true`](/tidb-configuration-file.md#compatible-kill-query) in your configuration file.

 ## See also